 "Can not be about her," he growled.
 "Melinda is nearly eighteen, that is two years older then the prophecy states."

 "I knew she was in danger from you all, no one could know of her.
-Lily was supposedly unable to have children because of an injury she got while in school, a curse gone wrong, but against all odds we conceived Melinda.
+Lily was sure she was unable to have children because of an injury she suffered while in school, a curse gone wrong, but against all odds we conceived Melinda.
 She told her husband everything, he was just so happy to have a child around the house he didn't care she wasn't his by blood.
 He gave her his name, his family heritage by adoption.
 Not many in that world would do that for a child not even of their blood.
-Many Purebloods would have divorced their wives if they couldn't give them an heir, Lily told me this herself."
+Many Purebloods would have divorced their wives if they couldn't give them an heir."

 He shook his head.

-"I didn't know Lily and her husband had been slaughtered until Melinda was nearly ten years old.
-I knew I couldn't take her away from her mother's relatives, who are the worst kind of people, but I did visit her.
-To make sure she was alright, alive.
-She found out about me later and I sent one of my court to give her a weapon, for her protection.
+"I didn't know Lily and her husband had been murdered until Melinda was nearly ten years old.
+I knew I couldn't take her away from her mother's relatives, who were the worst kind of people, but I did visit once to be sure it was her.
+She found out about me later, and I sent one of my court to give her a weapon for her protection.
 I don't know much of how she is these days."

-"It's a touching story brother, but it doesn't matter.
+"It's a touching story brother, but it means little.
 She could be dangerous, she has lived to see sixteen after all, and then there's your son.
-It is my belief you've used them to steel my bolt and if it is not back by the summer solstice..."
-Zeus glared as he trailed off.
+It is my belief you've used them to steal my bolt, and if it is not back by the summer solstice..."
+Zeus glared, leaving his words to a silent threat.

 Poseidon glared back as his brother turned his back and walked off.
 Athena gave him a pitying look.

-"I hope you know what you've done Athena," Poseidon said.
-"My children have nothing to do with Zeus' missing bolt and if they are killed for this, there will be war."
+"I hope you know what you've done, Athena," stated Poseidon.
+"My children have nothing to do with Zeus' missing bolt, and if they are killed for this there will be war."